johnlee94/pt_austin/basics/04_if_statements.md

 condition is true, and then runs the code if it is true.
 If the if() statement runs, it will ignore all the *else if* and *else* statements.

-However, if the if() statement is NOT run, the JS interpretor will move on to the *else if* statements one by one.
+However, if the if() statement is NOT run, the JS interpretor will move on to the next *else if* statements one by one.
 You can have as many else if statments in a code block as you need.
 If any of the else if statements run, the JS interpretor will escape from the code block.